norsez/BDUIViewUpdateQueue/README.md

 }];
 ```

+## Example project

+The example project demonstrates a case where the datasource and the view are updated repeatedly in a short time.
+Usually, this will result in a crash because the datasource is out of sync with its view.
+Wrapping it with a `BDUIViewUpdateQueue` call makes it all better :)

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.